In this article, we will know how to track shipments from suppliers.

 Are you struggling to track your shipments from your suppliers to your prep center?
-In this article, I will share with you my top tips on how to track shipments and my special sheet which makes tracking easier.
+I will share with you my top tips on how to track shipments and my special sheet, which makes tracking easier.

 Why should you track your shipments?

 Tracking your shipments from your suppliers is a very important task for your Amazon business.
 As you can see, the more you grow your Amazon business, the more your suppliers will grow.
 With this, you need to track all your shipments from these suppliers whenever you are buying from them.

 If you fail to track your shipments from your suppliers' chances are you will get a loss from shipments that have not arrived at your prep center or arrived late.